 A caregiver is usually a family member, friend, or professional who is involved in the daily care of an individual with a developmental or acquired condition.
 They are often the vital piece of the puzzle that keeps each day moving along.
 Caregivers - especially family and friends - often involuntarily find themselves in this role given the nature of the condition in question.
 There may be little time to adapt and think through what is happening when an injury has occurred or a diagnosis is rapidly unfolding, but taking action without a solid foundation can impact both the caregiver and the individual in question in the long term.
-That’s where CSL’s Caregiver Services step in.
 CSL provides separate one-to-one sessions where caregivers can receive guided education, training, and counseling on their role in caring for their loved one.
-Sessions can occur in conjunction with individual or group treatment, or as a standalone service.
+Sessions can occur in conjunction with individual treatment or as a standalone service.
 Each session will address:

 Thorough understanding of the diagnosis in question